 Annual Public Art Display

-Just as Middle Way House wraps survivors of domestic violence, sexual violence, and human trafficking in warmth and support, teams and individual fabric artists lovingly created tree sweaters for 36 downtown Bloomington trees.
+Just as Middle Way House wraps survivors of domestic violence, sexual violence, and human trafficking in warmth and support, teams and individual fabric artists lovingly create tree sweaters for dozens of downtown Bloomington trees.
 Each beautiful tree sweater is sponsored by a business, person, or organization committed to helping us provide meaningful alternatives to living with violence.
 Sweaters help publicize our 24/7 Help & Crisis Line: 812.336.0846.

 Click on the image below to view a list and

-On October 5, 2018, Middle Way House staff and supporters (including local fabric artists, tree sponsors, and special guests), gathered around the Middle Way House tree on the southeast corner of the courthouse lawn to recognize Domestic Violence Awareness Month and to celebrate the opening of Wrapped in Love, our annual public art display of tree sweaters to raise awareness and funds for services to support and empower survivors of domestic violence, sexual violence, and human trafficking.
+On October 4, 2019, Middle Way House staff and supporters (including local fabric artists, tree sponsors, and special guests), will gather on the southeast corner of the courthouse lawn to recognize Domestic Violence Awareness Month and to celebrate the opening of Wrapped in Love.

-Left: Executive Director, Debra Morrow, speaking at the event, as board member, Christopher DeYoung looks on and claps in background
+Left: Executive Director, Debra Morrow, speaks at the 2018 event, as Middle Way House board member and Wrapped in Love organizer Christopher DeYoung applauds.

-Right: Fabric artists Kathy Glibert, Susie McLaughlin, Suzann Owen, and Katherine Devich hold yarn in preparation for yarn-cutting.
+Right: Fabric artists Kathy Glibert, Susie McLaughlin, Suzann Owen, and Katherine Devich hold yarn in preparation for the 2018 yarn-cutting.

 Video of Yarn-Cutting Ceremony:

-Please enjoy and share this lovely video of the wrapped in love yarn-cutting ceremony, filmed by long-time Middle Way House volunteer Duane Busick.
+Please enjoy and share this video of the 2018 Wrapped in Love Yarn-Cutting Ceremony, filmed by long-time Middle Way House volunteer Duane Busick.